Batteries and fuel cells

 Our future sustainable energy systems critically rely on new energy technologies for energy conversion and storage.
 The 3D nano-/microstructure of the functional materials determine the performance and life-time of the components.
 It controls energy storage and energy conversion of for instance fuels and electricity.
 Examples of such components are catalyzers, gas cleaning membranes, fuel- and electrolysis cells, solar cells and batteries.

 For the technological advancement it is crucial to achieve a fundamental understanding of the relationship between composition, strength, performance, efficiency, life-time and the flow of gasses, liquids and electricity.
 Neutron imaging is unique because large samples can be visualized while in operation, for instance a complete fuel cell or battery.
 One can visualize each constituent and flows of water, gases or even electrical current can be imaged.
-The figure shows a recent neutron image acquired at the large-scale neutron facility J-PARC in Japan.
-It shows a cross section of a half battery cell under discharge (left: charging, right: discharging) and here the movement of the Li-ions is clearly seen as they move into the graphite electrode.
+The figures below show a recent neutron image and schematic representation to it, acquired at the large-scale neutron facility J-PARC in Japan.
+They show a cross section of a half battery cell under discharge (left: charging, right: discharging) and here the movement of the Li-ions is clearly seen as they move into the graphite electrode.
+The article is published in Analytical Chemistry 2020 with the name Nondestructive High-Sensitivity Detections of Metallic Lithium Deposited on a Battery Anode Using Muonic X-rays by Izumi Umegaki, Yuki Higuchi, Yasuhito Kondo, Kazuhiko Ninomiya, Soshi Takeshita, Motonobu Tampo, Hiroyuki Nakano, Hideaki Oka, Jun Sugiyama, Michael K. Kubo, and Yasuhiro Miyake.

-In SOLID we will combine mapping of the 3D microstructure with neutron and X-ray imaging with modelling of structure, flow and current or degradation and thereby be able to predict the life-time of the component.
+In SOLID we combine mapping of the 3D microstructure with neutron and X-ray imaging with modelling of structure, flow and current or degradation and thereby we are able to predict the life-time of the component.
 This fundamental understanding of the key mechanisms will pave the way for ground breaking technological advancements.